DownHomeDigital Home subwoofers What Subwoofer Size Do I Need?

 Does subwoofer size matter?

-The size of your subwoofer speaker is important for two reasons.
+When answering the question, “What size subwoofer do I need?” you should know that the dimensions of a subwoofer driver are important for two reasons.
 First, the larger the speaker, the more low-frequency sound it can produce.
 Second, a larger speaker will have a bigger impact on the sound of your music.
 If you’re looking for big bass, you’ll need a large subwoofer.

 The types of subwoofers